Introduction

 “An important dimension in Christian life that was dis-edifyingly and unfortunately crushed.”
 (RW, 91)

-Authors
+Authors Quoted

-This article series is largely based on three books by world-class scholars and Trinitarians who have made in-depth studies of the Arian Controversy of the fourth century:
+This article series is based on books by world-class scholars of the last 50 years. |

 RH = Bishop RPC Hanson